Andrew-S-Rosen/QMOF/README.md

 ## FAQs

-- Q: Are trajectories avaialable with the QMOF Dataset?
+- Q: Are trajectories avaialable with the QMOF Database?
 A: No.

 ## Citation